Acmlc/HackerNewsApp/README.md

 1. First run HackerNewsApp.sln (in visual studio) and see the Swagger page

-1. Navigate into the HackerNewsApp.UI repository
+1. Navigate into the HackerNewsApp.UI

 1. Open the project in VS Code, run the command code .